AashishH15/CrowdSecure/README.md

 # [Project Name]

-A blockchain network for sending donations to charities securely and reliably ensuring that people's donations reach the right organizations and to avoid scams
+A blockchain network for sending donations to charities securely and reliably ensuring that people's donations reach the right organizations and to avoid scams.